 Blue Ridge Scenic Railway

 Looking for a fun family adventure?
 Check out the Blue Ridge Scenic Railway, which is one of the best things to do in Blue Ridge with kids!
 When you depart from the downtown depot, you’ll set out on a mountain adventure unlike any other in the region.
+This is truly one of the best things to do in North Georgia!

 The railway offers specialized rides for all seasons including the Fall Foliage Tour, Holiday Express, and Summer Railway to make the most of your ride, no matter the time of year!